 A Note on the Negative Reviews

 I have seen some online reviews mention a chemical smell on arrival, bags arriving out of shape, and a frustrating return process.
 I want to address it honestly: neither of my bags had any of these issues.
-Both arrived in perfect condition, and have held up beautifully with regular wear.
-The Trousse zippers still glide as smoothly as the day I got them, the suede on the Boomerang is unchanged, and the woven leather has only gotten better over time.
+Both arrived in excellent condition, and have held up beautifully with regular wear.
+The Trousse zippers still glide as smoothly as the day I got them, and the suede leather on the Boomerang is unchanged.

-I also get mistaken-for-Bottega comments on the Trousse on a weekly basis — people stop me to ask which style it is, and that kind of reaction does not happen with a poorly made bag.
-My experience with this brand has been excellent, and I would not let a handful of negative reviews put you off.
+I also get mistaken-for-Bottega comments on the Trousse bag on a weekly basis.
+What I can say is that that kind of reaction does not happen with a poorly made bag.
+My experience with this brand has been great, and I would not let a handful of negative reviews put you off.
 That said, if anything arrives that does not meet your expectations, document it immediately and reach out to their customer service straight away.

 How I Style My Elleme Bags